 At $1.69 a pound, my 9.28 pound fresh supermarket breast costs just under $16.
 The flesh and skin were noticeably pale, almost ghost-like.
 Also, a lot of liquid gushed forth when I opened the package over my sink.
 This was probably the “flavor enhancing” liquid noted on the label.
 The supermarket turkey cooked more quickly; it hit 165 degrees in about 2 hours 48 minutes.

-Process: With both turkeys, I massaged a thyme and sage butter under the skin and then roasted it on a rack of vegetables at 365 F degrees.
+Process: With both turkeys, I massaged softened butter infused with chopped fresh thyme and sage under the skin and then roasted it on a rack of vegetables at 365 F degrees.
 I turned the breast over about 45 minutes of the cooking time, and basted each four times over the morning.
 The supermarket turkey cooked more quickly; it hit 165 degrees in about 2 hours 48 minutes.

 Active time: 32 minutes